neomedia6989/docs-2/docs/shares/getting-started.md

-# Getting Started with Blackbeard Media Shares
+# Getting Started with Blackbeard Shares

 To sign up for our share service, you'll need a Plex account.
 If you don't have one already, you can get more info [here](../plex/getting-started.md).